Coherent Source Subsampling: A Data-Driven Strategy for Restoring Causal-Acausal Symmetry in Ambient Seismic Wavefield Correlations: Introduction

-We adopt the representation learning framework to identify coherent source states in a data-driven manner (as shown in Fig.~\ref{fig:one}b).
+We adopt the representation learning framework to identify coherent source states in a data-driven manner (as shown in Figure~\ref{fig:one}b).
 Specifically, we use a variational autoencoder to identify the subset of windows associated with a particular source state $\lambda$, rather than on predefined external variables.
-This idea is demonstrated using a synthetic experiment in the Supplementary Text~S1.
+This idea is demonstrated using synthetic experiments for non-uniform source distributions with varying noise levels in the Supplementary Text~S1.
 As an example of the source state, consider the stationary-phase zone for a given branch, where the sources coherently contribute to the inter-station response.
 In this paper, we label the source state for this zone as $\lambda = 1$.
-Another source state is illustrated in Fig.~\ref{fig:one}b.
+Another source state is illustrated in Figure~\ref{fig:one}b.
 We show that CSS effectively restores causal–acausal symmetry when averaging cross-correlations confined to a particular source state.
 Specifically, we achieve for a choice of source state $\lambda$ and station pair $(i,j)$.
 Although the causal and acausal branches are redundant in the sense that they contain the same information about the interstation Green's function, the achievement of causal–acausal symmetry is important for two reasons.
 First, it validates the Green’s function approximation, which is a prerequisite for robust dispersion and travel-time measurements for tomography.
 Second, symmetry ensures that there is no contamination from directional source effects and other transients.
 To our knowledge, this is the first work that achieves the theoretically predicted high degree of causal–acausal symmetry in ambient noise cross-correlations even when the underlying source distribution is highly non-uniform and time-varying.
-Although CSS performs nonlinear averaging (similar to e.g., phase-weighted stacking by ~\cite{schimmel1997noise}), it is unique in the sense that it achieves causal–acausal symmetry.
+We further show that the improved symmetry leads to more accurate surface-wave tomographic maps.
+Finally, note that while CSS performs nonlinear averaging, similar to phase-weighted stacking by ~\cite{schimmel1997noise}, it is unique in the sense that it achieves causal–acausal symmetry.